Prepublication reading of Book: Cyberlaw

 - The best way to provide feedback is whatever is convenient for you.

-- For me, I love tracked changes within the Word document, or comments within the Word document.
-But any method works.
+- If you got a Word document, I love tracked changes within the Word document, or comments within the Word document.

 - Don't change the filename too much.